-“Using GeoStreamer prestack data we were able to directly correlate elastic responses with our model, indicating the presence of reservoir, hydrocarbons, and the probability of commercial reserves in the Paleocene.
-We were surprised at how much Paleocene sandstone we can observe in the data, and in areas with mapped charge from mature high-quality source rock.
+“Using GeoStreamer prestack data, we were able to directly correlate elastic responses with our model, indicating the presence of reservoir, hydrocarbons, and the probability of commercial reserves in the Paleocene.
+We were surprised at how much Paleocene sandstone we can observe in the data and in areas with a mapped charge from mature high-quality source rock.
 The evaluated opportunities can potentially open up this new play for the southwest Barents Sea,” they say.

 Find Out More

 The Senja to Harstad area is one of several areas recently nominated by the Norwegian Ministry of Oil and Energy for the 25th Concession Round.
 The deadline for comments is 26th August 2020.
 To support your nominations for the concession round and find out more about PGS’ latest models of Barents Sea areas 7118, 7117, and 7018, including further details on the modeling project, achieved using DIG Pele applied to PGS 3D data and using rockAVO Barents Sea Atlas data, contact email@example.com.